TCGV/blog/_posts/2021-02-18-building-a-decentralized-options-exchange.md

 The options exchange project's governance functionality is still incipient.
 Upon deployment it will be a dictatorship with a plan to distribute governance tokens to early adopters to shift towards a council as quickly as possible.

-Next steps
+Status & next steps
 ============

-This project is available on kovan testnet for evaluation (browse the [documentation](https://github.com/TCGV/DeFiOptions) for more info on how to interact with it), but there are a few major technical challenges that still need to get dealt with for this project to be ready for deployment to mainnet:
+This project is in alpha phase, and available on kovan testnet for evaluation (browse the [documentation](https://github.com/TCGV/DeFiOptions) for more info on how to interact with it).
+There are a few major technical challenges that still need to get dealt with for this project to enter the beta phase and eventually be ready for deployment to mainnet:

 * Development of a dapp front-end application to make the exchange accessible to non-developers (collaborator commited)
 * Design and implementation of a liquidity pool, which will involve knowledge in finance and option pricing models (in progress)